 MVI230, MVI273, MVI274 and MVI275 (or equivalent).

 Final, written exam (3.5 hrs), counts 100 %.
-The exam can be a digital home exam or a a standard university exam.
+The exam can be a digital home exam during the exam period or a a standard written/WISEflow university exam on Campus.

 Lectures and excercises: 78 hours.
 Self study: 172 hours.
 Total: 250 hours